-Kelly Ripa Flaunts Killer Legs In High Heels To Show Instagram Why Her Minidress Is A ‘Post-Thanksgiving’ One
+Kelly Ripa Flaunts Killer Legs In High Heels To Show Instagram Why Her Mini Dress Is A ‘Post-Thanksgiving’ One

 “I love the dance class.
 Because I think I’ve aged out of going clubbing, really, that’s my nightclub.
 Everybody there is my age, so it’s like a bunch of us old ladies working out,” she added.

 Kelly isn’t the only celebrity in her age bracket to turn heads for looking super-fit.
-Actress Halle Berry and slightly younger Hollywood star Kate Beckinsale are also known for showing the results of being fitness fiends.
+Actress Halle Berry and slightly younger Hollywood star Kate Beckinsale are also known for showing the results of their fitness regimens.